10/24/2024

 Analyst, Northland Capital Markets

-And then is it just the bookings that you guys saw in September and October is giving you guys that confidence that you're just gonna see year over year growth return in the power and protection segment?
+And then is it just the bookings that you guys saw in September and October has given you guys that confidence that you're just going to see year-over-year growth return in the power and protection segment?

 speaker

 Yeah, we think that is the case, Bobby.
-Obviously, you know, a fair amount of moving pieces here, but I think as we noted, we do expect that return to growth here as we just, across the business, including power, looking at inventory levels, looking at the conversations that are going on with our customers, the MPI, especially as we're coming into kind of the year end, right, more discussion.
+Obviously, you know, a fair amount of moving pieces here, but I think as we noted, we do expect a return to growth here as we just across the business, including power, looking at inventory levels, Look at the conversations that are going on with our customers, the MPI, especially as we're coming into kind of the year-end, right, more discussions.
 So I'd say we're feeling better and a return to growth.
-Again, commentary across the business, including power.
+Again, commentary across the business, including Powell.

 speaker